eladxxx/Backbone.dualStorage/README.md

     people.models[0].save({age: 41});  // update existing ones...
     people.models[1].destroy();        // and destroy as well

+    // collections expose a function that determines if they're dirty people.hasDirtyOrDestroyed();		// => true or false

     // collections track what is dirty and destroyed people.dirtyModels()               // => Array of dirty models people.destroyedModelIds()         // => Array of destroyed model ids